 Jesus — the flesh-and-blood presence of God Himself — is our good news.
 He is our hope, our answered prayer to all prayers.
 And if our hope rests in Him alone, we will not be disappointed.
 Our hope is as sure as His resurrection, our eternity as perfect as His promise.
 One way or the other, my friends, the best is yet to come.

-This story was written by Michele Cushatt, as published in the Create in Me a Heart of Hope Bible Study.
+This story was written by Michele Cushatt, and published in the Create in Me a Heart of Hope Bible Study.

-Create in Me a Heart of Hope is the new (in)courage Bible study from DaySpring, written by Mary Carver and featuring stories from your favorite (in)courage writers!
+Create in Me a Heart of Hope is an (in)courage Bible study, written by Mary Carver and featuring stories from your favorite (in)courage writers!
 The first in a series of four studies, Heart of Hope looks at how God offers us hope — real, certain, unshakable hope.
 We believe that looking at where that hope comes from and what it looks like in our lives will help us understand first, what hope is, and second, the difference it makes.
 It will allow God to create in us a heart of hope.

 Sign up below to get a FREE full week from Create in Me a Heart of Hope, and order your copy today wherever books are sold!